Self-Validated Ensemble Models for Design of Experiments

-Some predictors have been selected far more than others whilst the majority fall into the category of moderate to slight selection.
-This is similar to the discussion \cite{burn_and} present regarding predictors not having binary contribution to a model but rather all predictors having at least some effect size albeit some will have an effect size near zero.
+Some predictors have been selected far more than others ($X_1, X_4, X_1X_2, X_1X_3$), while the majority fall into the category of moderate to slight rate of selection.
+This is expected, based on the discussion of \cite{burn_and} stating that predictors do not have a binary contribution to a model but, rather, all predictors have some effect size, albeit some will have an effect size near zero ($X_4X_4$).

-We ran another simulation to address the issue of an optimal number for the nBoot hyperparameter: What is a feasible value for nBoot?
-We used a DSD with $K = 8$, which were all active (A = ALL), and utilized a FQ.
-The goal of this simulation was to assess if there is any difference in predictive performance for SVEM when we increased or decreased the number of nBoot runs and if so what value of nBoot corresponds to a minima.
-We present the results with the log(RMSPE) metric for 1,000 iterations using the SFD method used for the simulations above (see Figure \ref{fig:DSD_boxplots} and Figure \ref{fig:BBD_boxplots}).
-We only made use of one model algorithm: SVEM with forward selection.
-We iterated the models over 5 values of nBoot: 1, 200, 1000, 2000, and 3000.